Skip to content

 • StockBeef stock is best to use in this recipe.
 You can also substitute with Brodo.

 • Herbs – I added bay leaves, fresh parsley, and thyme to the braising liquid.
-Feel free to use dried parsley and thyme.
+You can also use dried parsley and thyme.

 • Garnish – Traditionally, osso buco is served with a gremolata, a combination of lemon zest and finely minced flat-leaf Italian parsley.